“In life as well as in art, patterns create meaning “

 A walk in my world is not a concrete reality. ”

-Milford, PA artist Lindsay Brown creates meaningful and powerful acrylic paintings and sculptures.
+Artist Lindsay Brown creates meaningful and powerful acrylic paintings and sculptures.
 Of his work Lindsay states: “For me art goes very deep.
 What is gravity, what is light?
 For all the people who think they are smart, well we’re not as smart as we think we are.
 Knowledge will only take us so far.
 To me intuition is the lodestone and Northstar of awareness.

 Lindsay states: "My work is an expression of the embodiment of a duality between Formalism (the study of form and structures) and Expressionism (expressing feelings and communicating ideas without the use of words."